cloudfoundry/docs-bosh/content/v2-migration-guide.md

 ##### Agent changes with V2 contracts:

-- Agent will now first check metadata service (Depending on IaaS) to get settings (for `settings.json`) before falling back to registry (if the full settings was not fetched; no `agent_id` in the current settings).
+- Agent will check metadata service (depending on IaaS) to get settings (for `settings.json`) before falling back to registry (if the full settings was not fetched; no `agent_id` in the current settings).

-- Disk hints are stored in `persistent_disk_hints.json` locally and used to mount/unmount disks.
+- Agent `mount_disk` accepts disk hints along with the disk cid.
+It stores the disk hints in `persistent_disk_hints.json`.
+It will then mount the disk.
+- Agent `unmount_disk` unmounts the disk according to what is stored in `persistent_disk_hints.json` and then remove the disk entry from the file.
+- Agent `update_persistent_disk` method stores disk hints locally on `persistent_disk_hints.json`.

 ##### Stemcell changes with V2 contracts: